Skip to main content Skip to footer

 }

 Since we've wrapped our custom code in its own components, our App component is 100% standard React.
-We import our dummy data and use it to set our initial app state, add a method to dynamically calculate to sales figure for our radial gauge, and then we render all of our custom components.
-Nice and simple!
+We import and use our dummy data to set our initial app state, add a method to dynamically calculate the sales figure for our radial gauge, and then render all of our custom components—nice and simple!

 The Final Sales Dashboard

-After going through all of that code, it's time for us to see the end result!
+After going through all that code, it's time to see the end result!
 You can see it running live on StackBlitz.
 The net result is a dashboard that looks like this:

 Image 6

-We're developers working all by ourselves, and we've managed to quickly assemble a dashboard that looks great!
+We're developers working all by ourselves, and we've quickly assembled a great dashboard!
 Thanks to Bootstrap's responsive CSS, it looks great on mobile, too:

 Image 7